 Strategy 3: Overlay Structures

-Overlay structures allow your business to make use of both physical concentration and notional pooling approaches.
+Overlay structures allow your business to use both physical concentration and notional pooling approaches.
 In a liquidity management strategy centered on overlay structures, balance collection is automated with an overlay bank and sweeps.
-This helps mitigate some of the risks associated with notional pooling and also empowers more distributed organizations to keep their funds distributed.
+This helps mitigate some of the risks associated with notional pooling and empowers more organizations to keep their funds distributed.

 Duplicate data is a key challenge to an overlay structures strategy due to necessary use of sweeps to consolidate cash data.
 The delay in sweeps and cut-off times can lead to you having incomplete cash data, potentially leaving your treasury with a major cash visibility gap.